yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ### **INFJ / INFP**
 Powerful for their strong and unique creativity and self-exploration, but AI may cause:
 - Choice paralysis
-- Ethical overthinking
+- Ethical fatigue
-- Emotional overload from infinite options
+- overload from infinite options

 ### **ISTJ / ISFJ**
 Highly reliably AI users, but typically already effective and use AI to: